joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 - Use bulleted lists.
 - Highlight key terms.

-# Animal, Vegetable, or Mineral?
+# Chapter 4.
+Animal, Vegetable, or Mineral?
 WHY USERS LIKE MINDLESS CHOICES

 It doesn’t matter how many times I have to click, as long as each click is a mindless, unambiguous.
 But over time I’ve come to think that what really counts is not the number of clicks it takes me to get to what I want (although there are limits), but rather how hard each click is—the amount of thought required and the amount of uncertainty about whether I’m making the right choice.